Pandaqi/The-Saga-Of-Life-Website/levenssaga/content/en/oebps/books/the-fires-of-force/the-saltstone-smashers/chapter-5.md

 The Smasher.
 It _was_ a living being, she could feel it clearly now.

-She opened her eyes, looked intensely, but saw nothing at all.
+She opened her eyes and willed herself to see further, without success.
 Even as another wall of stone exploded, even as trees folded in monstrous winds, she saw nothing that actually _did_ it.

 Until something collided with her stomach and sent her flying.
-She instantly knew it felt wrong.
-She instantly felt weak and close to fainting, but she grasped for the Smasher anyway.
-She thought she felt something and held tight, oh so tight, as it buzzed between her paws.
+She instantly knew it felt _wrong_.
+An energy that shouldn't exist, an arrogant rebuttal of the laws of physics.
+Weak and close to fainting, she grasped for the Smasher anyway.
+She held tight, oh so tight, as it buzzed between her paws.

 An insect?
+A new type of bacteria?
 Even smaller?
-She couldn't contain the energy and took the animal between her stronger teeth intead.
+She couldn't contain the energy and took the animal between her stronger teeth instead.

 She crashed back to earth.

 A sea of _fire_ erupted above her.
-Ardex had arrived; Bella took her hand on the other side.
+Ardex had arrived; Bella held her paw on the other side.
 They cleared the area and made sure she was safe.

 They didn't need to.
 She had _caught_ a Smasher, now dangling from her teeth.